gitlabhq/gitlab-runner/docs/security/index.md

 to `fetch`, the runner attempts to reuse the local working copy of the Git repository.

 Using a local copy can improve the performance of CI/CD jobs.
 However, any user with access to that reusable copy can add code that executes in other users' pipelines.

+Git stores the contents of a submodule (a repository embedded inside another repository) in the parent repository's Git reflog.
+As a result, after a project's submodules have been initially cloned, subsequent jobs can access the contents of the submodules by running `git submodule update` in their script.
+This applies even if the submodules have been deleted and the user that initiated the job doesn't have access to the submodule projects.

 Use `GIT_STRATEGY: fetch` only when you trust all users who have access to the shared environment.